teacupkittie/bamboo/src/lib/data/joints.md

 name: Joints
 ---

+Because bamboo varies in its physical properties from culm to culm, jointing practices should support the strength of the bamboo rather than contributing to its weakness.

+- vernacular construction joint examples
+- engineered construction joint examples

 ## Te umero et

 Lorem markdownum traxit, fistula est at caelestes alium, demisso vectus in undique foret, in qui iam.
 Habenti saepe.